 "Childhoods" contains five short stories, set in Obaba but otherwise unconnected.
-Several involve outsiders — the son of a German engineer, a sex-deprived schoolmistress — or animals — trains taking horses to be knackered, a boy who turns into a white boar, themes which recur.
+Several involve outsiders — the son of a German engineer, a sex-deprived schoolmistress — or animals — trains taking horses to be knackered, a boy who turns into a white boar — themes which recur throughout the book.

 "Nine Words in Honour of the Village of Villamediana" is a sixty page episodic novella describing the narrator's year-long stay in Villamediana.
 This feels autobiographical — it begins with a childhood memory — and comes close to "travel" writing, giving a feel for the geography of the village, the social differences between its two pubs, and so forth, as well as for some of its notable characters.